 The Head is the edible part of a cabbage plant.
 Ideally, a good-quality cabbage head is firm, crisp, juicy, and sweet.
 Sometimes the taste can also be a little peppery.

-So if your cabbage is not forming any head, it can be disastrous.
-Here in this post, we will discuss what are the main reason why a cabbage stops forming heads and what you can do to ensure proper head formation in your cabbage plant.
+So if your cabbage is not forming any heads, it can be disastrous.
+Here in this post, we will discuss what are the main reasons why a cabbage stops forming heads and what you can do to ensure proper head formation in your cabbage plant.

-Although cabbage is not one of the easiest to grow veggies among gardeners, by planting them at the right time, full filling their needs, and taking proper care can you can ensure success.
+Although cabbage is not one of the easiest to grow veggies among gardeners, by planting them at the right time, fulfilling their needs, and taking proper care you can ensure success.

 How A Cabbage Head Is Formed: